 My interest in architecture grew out of my childhood experiences of building, making and painting as well as the excitement of disassembling my toys then reassembling them to understand the logic of their inner workings.
 When I was in elementary school I drew constantly, ideas and designs of cars, motorcycles, etc. I then developed a fascination with architecture as an art form inhabited by people and in the end, one that formed a gestalt of my interests.

 First and foremost, Disney offered a fascinating world of narrative design that was ushered into being by some of the most talented people I had ever had the pleasure of working closely with.
 Disney Imagineering, regardless of its centroidal IP, is a powerhouse of process.
 There are over 200 independent job descriptions at Imagineering, which is something I had never experienced in the normative world of design outside of Disney.
-For these two specific reasons, and knowing that I would have access to this wealth of knowledge and process, were the reasons I abandoned the confines of ‘real-world’ architecture for my time at Imagineering.
+For these two specific reasons, and knowing that I would have access to this wealth of knowledge and process, I abandoned the confines of ‘real-world’ architecture for my time at Imagineering.
 Imagineering was an all-encompassing, self supporting superstudio of talent that on a daily basis provided an amazing array of design insights approached from every angle imaginable.

 I am still practicing architecture and have always mentored young talent, from the staff in my office to those who were on my teams at Disney, to children at Kidspace Museum in Pasadena.
 So the penchant for teaching is in my bones.
 My degree from Woodbury immediately opened doors into academia, which I decidedly weighted heavier on the scales of my intentions for several reasons.

 A. I have been in practice for over 30 years and so I felt it was time for an adjustment – a change – and instructing young designers was the next logical step.
 It is critical that those entering into the field know first themselves and then glean the skillsets that will bring into being our future reality.